raul23/pyebooktools/README.rst

 `ebooktools`_ makes use of the following tools:

-- **edit**: to edit a configuration file which can either be the main config that contains all the options defined below or the logging config file.
+- **edit**: to edit a configuration file which can either be the main config file that contains all the options defined below or the logging config file.
 - **split**: to split the supplied ebook files (and the accompanying metadata files if present) into folders with consecutive names that each contain the specified number of files.